mohcine-perso/data-lake-challenge/README.md

 # Data Lake Challenge

-This project serves is an implementation for the Data Lake Challenge, focusing on constructing a data lake from streaming events.
+This project is an implementation for the Data Lake Challenge, focusing on constructing a data lake from streaming events.

 ## Prerequisites